izyware/devops/README.md

 # ChangeLog

 ## V7.5
+* 75000004: enable interactive mode for shell spawns
+    * linux systems shells would error out on the source token without this feature
 * 75000003: improve publishport functionality
     * Add ExitOnForwardFailure to notify the service container to exit
 * 75000002: update script names